5 stars

 Highly skilled workforce

-Canada has historically been the go-to destination for high-skilled workforce migrants.
-Access to a highly skilled workforce is one of the main competitive advantages of Canadian companies.
+Canada has historically been the destination for high-skilled workforce migrants.
+Access to a highly skilled workforce is one of Canadian companies’ main competitive advantages.

 Ease of Doing Business

-Canada ranks 22nd out of 190 countries in the Ease of Doing Business rankings of the World Bank, and a breakdown of that statistic puts Canada third in ease of starting a business and seventh in ease of obtaining credit.
-Apart from this, other factors also make doing business easy in Canada.
+Canada ranks 22nd out of 190 countries in the World Bank’s Ease of Doing Business rankings.
+A breakdown of that statistic puts Canada third in ease of starting a business and seventh in ease of obtaining credit.
+Other factors also make doing business easy in Canada.

-The natural resources in Canada provide a positive aspect of the Canadian economy.
-Canada’s oil and natural gas provided $108 billion to Canada’s GDP in 2018, supported nearly 530,000 jobs across the country in 2017 and provided the government with average annual revenue of $8 billion for the 2016-2018 period.
+Canada’s natural resources contribute to the economy.
+Oil and natural gas contributed $108 billion to the country’s GDP in 2018, supported nearly 530,000 jobs across the country in 2017 and provided the government with an average annual revenue of $8 billion for the 2016-2018 period.

 Fundamental human rights and additional freedoms are guaranteed in Canada.
 Business immigrants can benefit from free health care and free secondary education for their children if they opt for Canada for their company’s international expansion.